 |---|---|---|

-- We will keep this reassuring: the aim is compliance and record-keeping, not an assumption of wrongdoing.
+- The aim of registration is compliance and record-keeping, not an assumption of wrongdoing — this is an administrative process.

-- After listing expect either a UTR (for taxable cases) or a unique reference number for non-taxable cases.
+- After registration, expect either a UTR (for taxable trusts) or a unique reference number (for non-taxable registrations).

 Does your trust need to register with HMRC?

-Start by asking four simple questions about how the arrangement was created and where it connects to the UK.
+Start by asking four simple questions about how the arrangement was created, what assets it holds, and where it connects to the UK.
 This gives a quick decision route so you can act with confidence.

-UK express arrangements vs those that arise by law
+UK express trusts vs trusts that arise by operation of law

-Express arrangements are deliberately set up by a settlor, often in a deed or will.
-These are usually required register on the Trust Registration Service unless a specific exclusion applies.
+Express trusts are deliberately created by a settlor, typically set out in a trust deed or a will.
+Since the implementation of the 5th Money Laundering Directive, all UK express trusts are required to register on the Trust Registration Service within 90 days of creation — unless a specific Schedule 3A exclusion applies.

-Non-UK express cases must register if they buy UK land or property, have a UK-resident trustee, or enter certain business relationships with UK firms.
+Non-UK express trusts must register on the TRS if they acquire UK land or property, have at least one UK-resident trustee, or enter a business relationship with a UK-regulated firm (such as a bank, solicitor or investment manager).

-When tax turns an arrangement into a registrable case
+When tax turns a trust into a registrable case

-Practical next step: gather the deed and a short list of key people before you start the online process.
+Practical next step: gather the trust deed, identify all key parties (settlors, trustees, beneficiaries, controllers), and have this information ready before you start the online process.

 charitable investment trust registration hmrc: eligibility checks before you start

-Before you start online, a quick eligibility check will save time and prevent needless filings.
-We walk you through the simple facts to spot whether the arrangement is already taxable or not.
+Before you begin the online registration, a quick eligibility check will save considerable time and prevent unnecessary filings.
+We walk you through the key questions to determine whether your arrangement is taxable, non-taxable, or potentially excluded.

 Confirm whether the trust is taxable or non-taxable

-First step: check if the arrangement currently receives income, makes gains or holds UK property.
-If it does, it may be a taxable case and must use the registration service.
+First step: check whether the trust currently receives income, makes chargeable gains, holds UK property, or has any other UK tax liability.
+If it does, it is a taxable trust and must register on the TRS and obtain a UTR to file returns.

-Non-taxable trusts can still appear on the register.
-They may get a reference number rather than a UTR and generally do not file annual trust tax returns.
+Non-taxable trusts can still appear on the TRS — and in most cases must, if they are UK express trusts.
+They receive a unique reference number rather than a UTR and generally do not need to file annual trust tax returns (SA900), but they must keep their TRS registration current.

 Check whether it is an excluded express trust (Schedule 3A)

-Schedule 3A lists excluded express trusts that do not normally have to register.
-A common example is a trust set up for a registered UK charity.
-But exclusions depend on precise facts and timing.
+Schedule 3A to the Money Laundering Regulations lists specific categories of excluded express trusts that do not normally have to register on the TRS.
+A common example relevant to charitable arrangements is a trust set up exclusively for a registered UK charity.
+However, exclusions depend on the precise facts, the terms of the trust deed, and the timing of any tax events.

 Common excluded categories that may apply

-- Will trusts wound up within two years of death.
+- Will trusts that are wound up and all assets distributed within two years of death.

 When an excluded trust still has to register

-Practical warning: exclusions are not permanent shields.
-If a later tax liability arises, you will be required register and may need a UTR to file Self Assessment.
+Practical warning: Schedule 3A exclusions are not permanent shields.
+If a tax liability subsequently arises — for example, the trust receives taxable income or makes a chargeable gain — trustees will be required to register and may need a UTR to file Self Assessment returns.

-We suggest keeping a short trustee checklist recording your decision, the reasons and key dates.
-That way you can show why you did, or did not, sign up at a given time.
+We suggest keeping a short trustee checklist recording your registration decision, the reasons behind it and the key dates.
+That way you can demonstrate why you did — or did not — register at any given time, which is important if HMRC ever queries your compliance.

 Tax triggers that make a trust registrable

-A single taxable event can suddenly change a trust’s reporting duties and start statutory deadlines.
-When a liability arises, the arrangement may need to be listed and a tax return filed.
+A single taxable event can suddenly change a trust’s reporting obligations and start statutory deadlines running.
+When a UK tax liability arises, the trust must be registered on the TRS and trustees may need to file tax returns.

 Income tax on income, interest and distributions

-Practical tip: note the date income is received.
-That date can start filing deadlines.
+Practical tip: note the date income is first received.
+That date starts the 90-day registration clock and may determine filing deadlines.

 Capital gains tax on disposals

-Keep records of purchase dates, sale dates and values.
-These details support any claim and help calculate gains tax correctly.
+Keep records of acquisition dates, disposal dates, costs and proceeds.
+These details support any holdover relief claim and help calculate CGT correctly.

 Stamp Duty Land Tax and UK property taxes

-Buying UK land or property may trigger stamp duty land tax (or LBTT in Scotland, LTT in Wales).
-Property transactions often create both a tax liability and a registration trigger.
+Purchasing UK land or property may trigger Stamp Duty Land Tax in England (or LBTT in Scotland, LTT in Wales).
+Property transactions by trusts often attract the higher rate surcharge.
+These transactions create both a tax liability and a TRS registration trigger if the trust is not already registered.

-- One event is enough: any taxable income, gains, inheritance or property tax can make the arrangement registrable.
+- One event is enough: any taxable income, chargeable gain, IHT charge or property tax can make the trust registrable.

-- Records matter: keep deeds, invoices, valuations and bank statements safe.
+- Records matter: keep trust deeds, invoices, professional valuations and bank statements secure and readily accessible.

 Registration deadlines and key dates trustees must meet

-Timetables for filings are straightforward once you know the triggers to watch.
-We set out the main date rules so trustees can add them to a shared calendar and avoid fines.
+The timetable for TRS filings is straightforward once you know which triggers to watch.
+We set out the main deadline rules so trustees can add them to a shared calendar and avoid penalties.

-The 90-day rule for new cases and new triggers
+The 90-day rule for new trusts and new triggers

-Deadlines for arrangements created before and after April 2021
+Deadlines for trusts created before and after April 2021

 Historic cut-offs remain relevant.
-Non-taxable cases created on or before 6 October 2020 had to meet a 1 September 2022 deadline to be listed.
+Non-taxable express trusts in existence on or before 6 October 2020 were required to register by 1 September 2022.

-For trusts created before 6 April 2021 and becoming liable to Income Tax or CGT for the first time, the key date is 5 October in the following tax year.
+For trusts created before 6 April 2021 that become liable to income tax or CGT for the first time, the registration deadline is 5 October in the tax year following the year in which the liability first arose.

 Where the 5 October and 31 January dates apply